 Table A does not include provision for these, but the Model Articles do.
-It is rare to find a set of "old" articles that does not include a specific provision allowing telephone board meetings, but it would be as well to check.

-Provisions to facilitate how directors' conflicts are dealt with.
+It is rare to find a set of "old" articles that does not include a specific provision allowing telephone board meetings, but it would be as well to check. - Provisions to facilitate how directors' conflicts are dealt with.
 The issues to consider in relation to a director's duties to avoid a conflict situation are: (1) disclosure and/or prior authorisation (by the directors or a shareholders resolution or a provision of the articles) of a situation where a Director has a conflict of interest or duty; and (2) whether a director can take part in directors' decisions that involve his conflict situation.

 If the company was incorporated on or after 1 October 2008, authorisation of a director's conflict situation may be given by the other directors, as long as there is nothing in the articles to invalidate such authorisation.
 The directors of a company incorporated before 1 October 2008 have that power if its shareholders resolve (by ordinary resolution) that the other directors may give that authorisation.
-This ordinary resolution may be passed at the time of the updating of the articles.